 If the Preferred Responder Role Bitmap Present field within the SBP Parameters element of the SBP Request frame is equal to 1 and if the Status Code field within the SBP Response frame is equal to SUCCESS, the SBP responder shall set the Sensing Transmitter and the Sensing Receiver fields ....

+If the Preferred Responder Role Bitmap Present field within the SBP Parameters element of the SBP Request frame is equal to 0, the SBP initiator shall not set both the Sensing Transmitter field and the Sensing Receiver field within the Sensing Measurement Parameters element of the same SBP Request frame to 0. (#6005)

 SP: